Dr. Jacqueline Nesi &Dr. Emily Weinstein

 Emily Weinstein, EdD

-Dr. Emily Weinstein is an adolescent psychologist who has spent her career studying the ways today’s technologies are shaping and reshaping teens’ lives.
+Dr. Emily Weinstein is a psychologist, author, and speaker who has spent her career studying the ways today’s technologies are shaping and reshaping teens’ lives.
 She regularly works with schools and families to support kids as they grow up with smartphones and social media.
-Emily is a researcher at Project Zero at the Harvard Graduate School of Education, where she leads initiatives focused on youth, technology, digital well-being alongside her longtime colleague, Dr. Carrie James.
-Their work - and book, Behind Their Screens: What Teens Are Facing (And Adults Are Missing) - has been featured in outlets such as TIME Magazine, NPR, TechCrunch, the Washington Post, and the TODAY show.
+Emily co-founded the Center for Digital Thriving at Harvard Graduate School of Education, where she leads research and initiatives focused on youth, technology, digital well-being.
+She is co-author of the book Behind Their Screens: What Teens Are Facing (And Adults Are Missing), and her work has been featured in outlets like TIME Magazine, NPR, TechCrunch, the Washington Post, and the TODAY show.

 Emily earned her doctoral degree in Human Development and Education and her master's degree Prevention Science and Practice, both from Harvard.
-She is also a proud graduate of Cornell and a parent.
-Her toddler does not have a TikTok (yet).
+She is also a proud graduate of Cornell.
+She's the parent of two young children.

 The views and opinions expressed by Tech Without Stress are solely those of Dr. Jacqueline Nesi and Dr. Emily Weinstein, and do not necessarily represent the views of Brown University, Harvard University, or any other institutions with which they are affiliated.
 These institutions do not sponsor or endorse Tech Without Stress.
 Read our full disclaimer here.

-We’re parents, too – so we designed Tech Parenting 101 with you in mind.
+We’re parents, too – so we designed our courses with you in mind.

-Our course gives you an evidence-based roadmap to tech parenting teens.
+Our courses give you an evidence-based roadmap to tech parenting.

 Short, Easy-to-Digest Lessons

-We know that life as a parent can be busy, so we built Tech Parenting 101 so that you can go at your own pace.
+We know that life as a parent can be busy, so we built our courses so that you can go at your own pace.

 Practical Skills You Can Use Today